 Growth mindset training teaches you to accept whatever the present moment is giving you.
 In other words, always work with whatever happens, not against it.
 And growth mindset training can help you develop a better sales team.

-According to Dr. Dweck’s website, a fixed mindset is where:
+According to Dr. Dweck, a fixed mindset is defined as:

 A person with a fixed mindset will have self-doubts about something they are about to do, believe that a skill is an inherited trait and put blame on someone else.

 Alternatively, almost all successful people have a growth mindset.
-On Dr. Dweck’s website, a growth mindset is described as:
+Dr. Dweck defines a growth mindset as:

 People who believe their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.